pikatchu/closedsource/book/0050-inquisitor.md

 Then—he decided to shift the conversation.

-He forced himself to look curious, as if accepting the Inquisitor’s offer of friendship.
+He forced himself to look curious, as if accepting the Inquisitor's offer of friendship.

 "Why do these terrorists want to destroy our society?"